WHATEVER YOU WANT TO PLAY,

 Rock (classic to current, ballads and bashers), jazz, funk, country, funky country, popular bops and deep cuts.

-Hey there.
-My name is Matt, and I am a local musician, college professor, private lessons instructor, and video game enthusiast.
-I became obsessed with music at an early age, and have always felt it was my calling.
+Hey there, my name is Matt.
+I am a local musician, college professor, private lessons instructor, and video game enthusiast.
+I became obsessed with music and learning how to play any instrument I could get my hands on at an early age.
+I have always felt music was my calling.
 As a child of the 90’s my musical inspirations first began with alternative/grunge music.
 Bands like Nirvana, Soundgarden, and Pearl Jam captured my full attention, and flannel shirts took over every inch of my closet space.
 Though my musical beginnings started with me making lots of racket in the garage, I eventually learned to appreciate all types of music.
 I joined the school band program, refined my skills, and inevitably made my way through college obtaining two degrees in music.
 I now have a Bachelor’s in Music from Western Kentucky University and a Master’s in Music from Austin Peay State University.

-In my time studying music, I’ve had the good fortune to learn and explore various styles from orchestral, metal, rock, pop, jazz, reggae, blues, country….
-I just want to learn it all.
+In my time studying music, I’ve had the good fortune to learn and explore various styles from orchestral, metal, rock, pop, hip-hop, jazz, reggae, blues, country…. you name it, I’ve tried it.

 I love to share my experiences and teach all that I have learned in music.
 I am lucky to have maintained a private lessons studio for over 15 years, and on average get to work with 60 plus students a week.
-I teach a wide variety of musical instruments ranging from drums, guitar, bass, ukulele, and piano.
-I love helping students of all ages and skill levels learn how to play and enjoy music.
+I teach a wide variety of musical instruments and music classes.
+I’ve always loved helping students of all ages and skill levels learn how to play and enjoy music.
 You are never to old or young to learn how to play music!
-When I’m not teaching music you can catch me playing in several different local bands, including Opossum Holler, The Daddy Sisters, Veils, The DeVore, Weiss & Hall Trio, The Boystie Beas, and Gabagool.
+When I’m not teaching music you can catch me playing in several different local bands, including Opossum Holler, The Daddy Sisters, Veils, The Jamie Resch Band, The DeVore, Weiss & Hall Trio, The Boystie Beas, and Gabagool.

 guitar, bass, piano, harmonic theory, songwriting, ear training, performance